Contents - Click a link to skip to the section you want to read

 Now that you’ve grown your wheatgrass and bought one of the juicers from the list below, it’s time to turn that grass into a shot of green goodness.
 Thankfully, it’s a really straightforward process.

-All you need to do is harvest a batch of wheatgrass by chopping it back with a sharp pair of scissors or a knife.
+All you need to do is harvest a batch of wheatgrass by chopping it back with a sharp pair of scissors or a knife (see this post for the best kitchen knife sets on the market).
 For a single shot of wheatgrass juice, you will need around a quarter cup of fresh grass.

 Next, wash your wheatgrass thoroughly under cold running water.
 Wheatgrass is also very susceptible to mold, so keep an eye out for that at this stage.
 If you spot any, be safe and compost the bad wheatgrass and cut some more back for your juice.